 In addition to regular rounds with employees, the chaplain is available to respond to crisis needs twenty-four hours a day, seven days a week.

 How will the chaplain interact with my management team?

 Your managers will find the chaplain to be an effective management resource.
-Dealing with employees’ personal life issues can consume a skilled manager’s time, and he may not feel he is adequately trained to provide advice in most cases.
+Dealing with employees’ personal life issues can consume a skilled manager’s time, who may not feel adequately trained to provide advice in most cases.
 The chaplain is a valuable, well-trained resource that your managers can call in to help employees deal with delicate personal situations that employees bring to work from home.

 What type of special training will my chaplain have?